Sensefarm/protocols/Sensefarm-LPP.md

 _Please note that the uplink and downlink formats differs considerable, due to customer request at different times_

 # Uplink format from device to servers
-The message format is a proprietary dynamic payload format.
+_The message format is a proprietary dynamic payload format.
 It was not originally intended to be published, but due to customer responses we have decided to do so.
+Please send us requests for clarifications as this document evolves based on customer usage_

+The CUBE01 and CUBE02 series wakes up from sleep and scans for sensors to read out.
+Once a sensor is found it is added to the payload, and the scan for sensors continues.

+The dynamic size format allows us to add and remove physical sensors to a device in the field, or mount the specific options before delivery to a customer without modifying the software in the device.

-The dynamic format allows us to customize the number of sensors for every specific order, and not all possible sensor combinations is transmitted all the time.
-Sensor data can suddenly start to be included in the messages, or removed, if a sensor is considered broken by the device itself.
+Sensor data can suddenly stop to be included in the messages if a sensor is not detected.
+This usually correlates with a battery that needs replacement, or a cable that has been destroyed in some way.

 ## Payload